camunda/camunda-docs-manual/content/reference/rest/message/post-message.md

   </tr>
   <tr>
     <td>businessKey</td>
     <td>Used for correlation of process instances that wait for incoming messages.
-Will only correlate to executions that belong to a process instance with the provided business key.</td>
+Will only correlate to executions that belong to a process instance with the provided business key.<br>If the message triggers a start event, the business key is set in the process instance.</td>
   </tr>
   <tr>
     <td>tenantId</td>